 PurePoint Financial: 6 months – 5 years, 0.15% APY – 0.25% APY; $10,000 Minimum Deposit to Open

-Overview: PurePoint Financial is a hybrid digital bank and a division of MUFG Union Bank, N.A.
-PurePoint Financial is a member of the Mitsubishi UFJ Financial Group Inc, which according to PurePoint’s website is the fifth largest bank in the world, based on total assets.
-As PurePoint says on its website, "And while we’re a new brand, we’re not new to banking."
+Overview: PurePoint Financial is a hybrid digital bank and a division of MUFG Union Bank NA.
+PurePoint Financial is a member of the Mitsubishi UFJ Financial Group Inc., which is the fifth largest bank in the world, based on total assets, according to PurePoint’s website.

 What to watch for: PurePoint Financial has high minimum balance requirements.
 So you'll need at least $10,000 to open any PurePoint Financial account.

 PurePoint Financial has an early withdrawal penalty of 181 days of simple interest if you withdraw from a CD before it matures.
-It also has three no-penalty CDs available, at terms of 11, 13 and 14 months.
+It also has three no-penalty CDs available with 11-, 13- and 14-month terms.

 Investors eAccess: 6 months – 10 months, 0.15% APY; $500 Minimum Deposit to Open

 Overview: Investors eAccess is the online-only division of Investors Bank.
 It offers two certificates of deposit products: A six-month, no-penalty CD and a 10-month CD.
 The bank also offers a money market account.
 Like many online banks, Investors eAccess’ CD rates are competitive.
 Additionally, the minimum balance requirements are low.

 Perks: Investors eAccess’ six-month no-penalty CD won’t penalize you for closing your account before your term ends, giving you more liquidity compared with traditional CDs.
 The bank’s 10-month CD isn’t a no-penalty account.
 Both accounts require only a $500 minimum deposit to open, making the top yields highly accessible.
 Interest on both CDs compounds daily.